luxeria/luxeria-members/README.md

  - Python 3.x for exporting the data as JSON and generating TeX
  - [pyratemp](http://www.simple-is-better.org/template/pyratemp.html) for
    dynamic document generation (included)
- - TexLive for compiling the generated TeX into PDF
+ - TexLive and Ghostscript for compiling the generated TeX into PDF